 World-class trauma services

-Patients who have been involved in major accidents and emergencies receive the best medical care available at our trauma units [add link to trauma service].
+Patients who have been involved in major accidents and emergencies receive the best medical care available at our trauma units.
 Each of our centres has been recently renovated, enabling our teams to provide high standards of clinical care in modern surroundings.

 We provide a pioneering multi-disciplinary approach that has been shown to improve the outcome for patients and save lives.
 Trauma patients, who typically have multiple injuries, are each assigned a team with experts from different specialties – the experts work together to provide the best care that they can for the patient.
 The teams include at least one resident consultant, nurse specialists, and experts in imaging (x-rays, CT scanning etc).
 We bring in support from all major medical services, including paediatrics, as required.